jdc20181/Krypto-Browser/Docs/Licensing.md

 |:-------------------:|:------------------------------:|:-----------------:|
 |    Icons,graphics other related graphics   | CC Non-Commerical Attribution  |         No        |
 | Source Code/Concept |               MIT              |      Limited      |

+## Fair Use of our Logo

+We do not allow reuse, modification, or otherwise transmission in of our logo in any way.
+All other icons, graphics, and images are free to be used.
+We take pride in our Logo, and it represents our project.
+We request that if you do use our logo, it is not in any development form e.g. Application assets, and it is properly labeled as Krypto's Logo.